 Some weird sprinkler alarm that was found under all that bothersome Virgina Creeper (Can you tell I'm not too fond of the V.C.?).
 The oil can is from my grandpa's "collection".

+Thanks for touring with me.
+I hope you enjoyed it as much as I did.
 Mom and dad, I'll see what I can do about getting the plaque made--oh and it's not a hint for you to actually show up on our doorstep with one.
+Readers, I wouldn't be surprised if they actually did.

 Those little plants you see are tomatoes and peppers that I started from seed indoors.
 (Pay no attention to all those nasty weeds.
 They will be gone soonly and covered with weed barrier and gravel.)
 I'm quite happy I've actually kept them alive all this time.
 I don't think I've ever grown anything from seed.
 There are also some beans and carrots planted in there, too.
 Not sure how they'll do though.
 (I used the short and fat variety of carrots because the bed is only 6 inches deep.)